Sherman County Community Foundation

 - Black and Gold Booster Club Fund

 The Black and Gold Booster Club Fund was established to provide operational support for the Black and Gold Booster Club and support for any USD 352 activities.
 The “Bushels for Bleachers” project, replacing the bleachers and seating within the Max Jones Field House, was a large project of the Sherman County Community Foundation and Black and Gold Booster Club Fund.
 Lighting and signage were replaced as well; an added enhancement to their wonderful facility.

 The Brianna Linin Memorial Scholarship Fund was established to fund a scholarship, which will begin in the year 2017, in memory of Brianna Linin, a 5 year old girl who had a huge heart and a big smile; she lost her fight to cancer. www.goodlandsgottalent.org

 - Dane G. Hansen Foundation Community Grant Fund for Sherman County

-To date, Sherman County is one of 26 counties in northwest Kansas that has been awarded nine rounds of $50,000 grants from the Dane G. Hansen Foundation, with 12 of those county funds established through the Greater Northwest Kansas Community Foundation.
+To date, Sherman County is one of 26 counties in northwest Kansas that has been awarded ten rounds of $50,000 grants from the Dane G. Hansen Foundation, with 12 of those county funds established through the Greater Northwest Kansas Community Foundation.
 This grant fund was established in March 2015 to allow qualifying 501(c)(3) nonprofit organizations; or educational, governmental or religious institutes per IRS, to apply for funding assistance for projects intended for Sherman County benefit.
 Qualifying entities may apply online; grants are awarded through a competitive application process.
 The Hansen Foundation has guaranteed additional rounds of funding to continue through 2021, providing continual county-wide participation in the Sherman County Strategic Doing Initiative.
 For criteria and application information, click here.

 Click HERE to see a list of all grants awarded from January 2017 to April 2019.